utsavneutron/Project_SQL/README.md

 # Project_SQL
-Simple Web interface that was used to execute the queries and show the query results
+Simple Web interface that executes the queries and show the query results